Nicholas Kern

 Research Fellow | astrophysics & cosmology, radio astronomy, machine learning

-• When did the first stars, black holes, and galaxies form, and how did their radiative feedback impact the surrounding primordial hydrogen?
+- How did the first stars, black holes, and galaxies form, and how did their radiative feedback impact the surrounding primordial hydrogen?

 Previously, I was a Pappalardo Fellow at MIT.
 I received a PhD in astrophysics from UC Berkeley in 2020, and a BS in physics and astrophysics at the University of Michigan in 2015.